alsoc/fmdt/doc/source/user/usage/detect.rst

 Tracking max angle between two meteors at :math:`t-1` and :math:`t` (in degree).
 This is a classification criterion.

+.. note:: This criterion can be disabled with the :ref:`detect_trk-no-angle` parameter.

 .. _detect_trk-star-min:

 ``--trk-star-min``